abhimishra91/hackathon-framework/README.md

 		- Trains the model on different folds and saves the each model, label encoder and out of fold prediction.

 - `predict.py`: Loads all the saved models, label encoders and columns from the folder and runs its on the validation set.
 Finally the predictions from different models are averaged to generate the final submission file.
----
-***NOTE***

-- This is a work in progress.
-Scripts to be created for feature encoding and transformation.
-- Link up further scripts for a complete framework.
-- Script for tuning training and prediction to be created refined and enhanced.